 Peru is a somewhat small city located in the state of Illinois.
 With a population of 9,730 people and three constituent neighborhoods, Peru is the 218th largest community in Illinois.

 Peru is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Peru is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Peru who work in office and administrative support (14.03%), sales jobs (8.14%), and food service (7.92%).
+There are especially a lot of people living in Peru who work in office and administrative support (12.31%), management occupations (9.57%), and sales jobs (7.80%).

-In terms of college education, Peru is nearly on par with the US average for all cities of 21.84%: 20.44% of adults 25 and older in Peru have a bachelor's degree or advanced degree.
+The citizens of Peru are slightly better educated than the national average of 21.84% for all cities and towns, with 22.80% of adults in Peru having a bachelor's degree or advanced degree.

 The people who call Peru home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Peru residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Peru include Polish, Italian, Irish, and English.
+The greatest number of Peru residents report their race to be White, followed by Asian.
+Important ancestries of people in Peru include German, Polish, Irish, Italian, and English.

 The most common language spoken in Peru is English.
-Other important languages spoken here include Spanish and Hindi.
+Other important languages spoken here include Polish and Italian.